Code-Institute-Submissions/ellenstafford/README.md

 - [W3Schools](https://www.w3schools.com/) for its high quality guides and helping me remember how to code!
 - [StackOverflow](https://stackoverflow.com/) and all the people on there, for being a perpetual source of help and inspiration throughout this project.
 - [Slack Community](https://slack.com/intl/en-gb/) for all the help, advice and inspiration.
-- [Bootstrap](https://getbootstrap.com/) for their life-saving css and jquery framework.
+- [Bootstrap](https://getbootstrap.com/) for the css and jquery framework.
 - [Academind](https://www.youtube.com/channel/UCSJbGtTlrDami-tDGPUV9-w) for the highly helpful Bootstrap tutorials!
 - [Anissa Deanna](https://www.youtube.com/channel/UCVOKt2XgozvMSnZDZGMdetg) and [Kie Codes](https://www.youtube.com/channel/UC1cSiiIAx7Kni1ivz7-3rpQ) for their very helpful youtube videos on writing commit messages.

+- I want thank Johann and Scott from Code Institute for their assistance with this project.
-- I want to thank my mentor, Can Sucullu, for his help and valuable suggestions throughout this project.
+- I also want to thank my mentor, Can Sucullu, for his help and valuable suggestions throughout this project.
-- I also want to thank friends and family members for their continual support and opinions on this project.
+- Finally, want to thank friends and family members for their continual support and opinions on this project.